Saintpaulia ionantha H. Wendl.

 Petrocosmea ionantha, Saintpaulia kewensis, Saintpaulia tongwensis, Streptocarpus ionanthus

 Bloom Time: Flowers freely

-Saintpaulia ionantha is a tender, herbaceous, flowering, indoor perennial, up to 6 inches (15 cm) tall and up to 12 inches (30 cm) wide.
-It is a low, compact plant with attractive dark green, thick, hairy leaves, up to 3 inches (7.5 cm) long.
-The bright violet-blue flowers are up to 3 cm in diameter, borne in small panicles just above the foliage.
+Saintpaulia ionantha is a tender, herbaceous, flowering, indoor perennial up to 6 inches (15 cm) tall and up to 12 inches (30 cm) wide.
+It is a low, compact plant with attractive dark green, thick, hairy leaves up to 3 inches (7.5 cm) long.
+The bright violet-blue flowers are up to 1.2 inches (3 cm) in diameter and borne in small panicles just above the foliage.

 How to Grow and Care

 African Violets will thrive in bright, warm and humid conditions.
 Keep water from touching their leaves or it will leave brown spots.
 Remove dead flowers and leaves as soon as you seen them to encourage a healthier plant.
 Regularly check the soil and plant to make sure there is no accumulation of dead leaves.
 This will encourage rot.